How Auckland mayoral candidate could use road funding to pay for free public transport

 "Better and more accessible public transport is a quadruple win: good for the cost of living, for congestion, for climate and for revitalising our town centres," Collins told more than 50 supporters at Tirimoana Primary School in Te Atatu.

-The plan is underpinned by the strong intent for Auckland to meet its climate action goals which require a 64 per cent reduction in transport emissions by 2030, he said.

-Collins said he would pay for his plan through existing sources of revenue which have been spelt out in a new report by academic Dr Jenny McArthur, commissioned by First Union and the Public Service Association.
+Collins said he would pay for his plan through existing sources of revenue which are spelt out in a new report by academic Dr Jenny McArthur, commissioned by First Union and the Public Service Association.

-It recommended several ways to pay for free public transport, including more money from fuel taxes; reallocating council spending, such as spending on roads; more money from the Government on the basis it would contribute to reducing carbon emissions and improving public health; and congestion charging, or charging motorists to drive on certain roads at busy times.
+It recommended several ways to pay for free public transport, including more money from the National Land Transport Fund, largely funded by fuel taxes; reallocating council spending, such as spending on roads; more money from the Government on the basis it would contribute to reducing carbon emissions and improving public health; and congestion charging, or charging motorists to drive on certain roads at busy times.

-One of her recommendations was to reallocate road funding to fund free public transport, saying in 2021 AT invested some $291m into new roading infrastructure.
+One of McArthur's recommendations was to reallocate road funding to fund free public transport, saying in 2021 AT invested some $291m into new roading infrastructure.

+Collins told the Herald he would target spending on consultants, "anywhere up to $100m", and roading improvements of $290m to help fund free public transport.

+AT told the Herald free public transport would initially cost $100m to fill the funding gap, rising to more than $200m once patronage recovers and could reach $500m by 2030.

-"What's clear is we understand both the costs along with the risks of inaction, there are available funding sources and there is a public mandate - so it will be up to me as mayor and my fellow councillors to just get on and do it," Collins said.
+"What's clear is we understand both the costs along with the risks of inaction, there are available funding sources and there is a public mandate - so it will be up to me as mayor and my fellow councillors to just get on and do it," Collins told the meeting

 Most Aucklanders support Collins' free public transport proposal in a survey of 772 Aucklanders conducted by the mayoral candidate and research firm Talbot Mills.